Skip to Content

 Advanced heart failure care

-At our Advanced Heart Failure Center, we are dedicated to excellence in heart care.
+At our Advanced Heart Failure Center, our heart failure cardiologists are dedicated to excellence.
 Our facility has achieved the Gold Seal of Approval from The Joint Commission, the leading healthcare accrediting agency in the U.S. This recognition means our hospital is a pillar of safety and quality, able to meet the rigorous quality standards set by The Joint Commission.

 We have also been recognized for meeting the national standards of the American Heart Association's Get With The Guidelines — Heart Failure quality improvement program, which results in lower readmission rates.